ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 produces a stream of string objects according to the output serialization format specified for the query. \
 The output format is determined once per request from the HTTP `Accept` header. \

-# Analysis of Improvement potential for the original Implementation
+# Analysis of the original Implementation for improvement potential
 The walkthrough above reveals three inefficiencies in the original implementation.

-**1. Constants are re-evaluated on every row.** \
-Every triple pattern in the CONSTRUCT template is evaluated from scratch for every result row, including constant positions, i.e. `Iri` and `Literal` terms whose string representation never changes across rows.
-We note that evaluating a constant is cheap (it just reads a field already in memory).
+**1. Variables appearing in multiple template triples are resolved multiple times per row.**
+The old implementation calls evaluateTriple once per (row, template triple) pair, which in turn calls `idToStringAndType` for each variable position independently.
+If the same variable appears in more than one template triple, for example `?s` in both `?s <p1> ?o` and `?s <p2> ?o`, its `ValueId` is looked up separately for each template triple it appears in, on every row.

 **2. The same `ValueId` is often resolved multiple times.** \
 Result tables frequently contain the same `ValueId` in many rows.
 In the original implementation, each occurrence triggers an independent vocabulary lookup.
 The walkthrough made this visible: `VocabId(17)` appeared in both row 0 and row 1, but was looked up twice.\
-A cache that maps recently seen `ValueId`s to their resolved strings would eliminate redundant lookups for repeated values.

 **3. Vocabulary lookups are issued one at a time** \
-Resolving a `VocabIndex` requires reading from the on-disk vocabulary, which involves decompression and string construction (depending on how the vocabulary is actually stored on disk, we do not always need decompression here). \
+Resolving a `VocabIndex` requires reading from the on-disk vocabulary, wich involves decompression and string construction (depending on how the vocabulary is actually stored on disk, we do not always need decompression here). \
 The original implementation issues these lookups individually: \
 one lookup per variable position per row. \
-Processing rows in batches could allow to detect duplicate `ValueId`s within one batch before issuing any lookups at all. \
-This way we could also exploit more sequential memory access patterns in the vocabulary.

 # Improved Implementation (Contribution)
 The CONSTRUCT query export pipeline is implemented as four sequential phases, each with a single responsibility.